atlopes/csv/README.md

 * Detects also Integer, Double, Logical, Varchar(), Date, and Datetime data
 * Date and Datetime source data defined by format patterns
 * Sensitive to UNICODE encodings (LittleEndian, BigEndian, and UTF-8)
+* Exports to CSV files using the same import settings

 ### Using ###